rsinghlab/ML_epigenetic_features_glioblastoma/README.md

 D) The [ind_shuffle.npy](data/ind_shuffle.npy) file (or equivalent) mentioned in the "Datasets" section above.

+E) The integer to be used as the random seed.

-E) The absolute or relative directory path where the various script functions will direct model output, predictions and visualizations.
+F) The absolute or relative directory path where the various script functions will direct model output, predictions and visualizations.
 If no directory is specified by the user than the default directory ```'./cross_patient_regression_using_xgboost_results_and_figures'``` will be used.

 NOTE: 3/13/25 The 'script output save directory' argument and functionality is specific to the **XGBoost, Multi-layered Perceptron, Support Vector Machine, Gradient Boosting Regression and Multiple Linear Regression** model scripts.
 This functionality is planned for implementation in the other scripts.
 For now, arguments **A-D** are active for those scripts.